 Monument to the number of victims at the bomb site in Nagasaki

 One of the most famous beaches in Miyazaki is Aoshima, a small seaside town with white sandy shores.
-A tiny flat islet, covered in lush vegetation (and that's why it is called Aoshima which means green island) and surrounded by picture perfect beaches, is connected to the mainland by a thin sandbar.
-Days flow slow in here, and the tropical sun is strong, so remember to reapply high SPF sunscreen regularly.
+A tiny flat islet, covered in lush vegetation (and that's why it is called Aoshima, which means 'green island') and surrounded by picture-perfect beaches, is connected to the mainland by a thin sandbar.
+Days flow slow here, and the tropical sun is strong, so remember to reapply high SPF sunscreen regularly.

 12. Hike Along the Takachiho Gorge

 This place is a real natural wonder located at the geographical junction of the three prefectures of Oita, Kumamoto and Miyazaki.
 In here, old volcanic eruptions of Aso over the centuries managed to carve a lava stream as deep as 100 meters through the rocks.
 Water now flows along the cracks, creating a stunning gorge, where the blue water meets the black of the cliffs and the green (or red) vegetation.
 Either a hike along the stream, or a light rowing boat excursion will certainly be memorable.